Caterina Assandra: Early life

 Assandra composed a number of motets and organ pieces, written in German tablature.
 She studied counterpoint with Benedetto Re, or Reggio, one of the leading teachers at Pavia Cathedral, who dedicated a piece to her in 1607.
 Re may have been an exiled German Catholic.
 Assandra's musical talents were noted by the publisher Lomazzo early in her career, in his dedication of the works of Giovanni Paolo Cima.
 She composed many works during the first half of the 17th century, including Promptuarium Musicum and Siren Colestis.
 In 1609, Assandra took vows and entered the Benedictine monastery of Saint Agata in Lomello, in the Lombard region of northern Italy.
-She adopted "Agata" as her religious name and continued composing, including a collection of motets in the new concertato style in Milan in 1609, an imitative eight-voice Salve Regina in 1611, and a motet, Audite verbum Dominum, for four voices in 1618.
+She adopted "Agata" as her religious name and continued composing, including a collection of motets in the new stile concertato in Milan in 1609, an imitative eight-voice Salve Regina in 1611, and a motet, Audite verbum Dominum, for four voices in 1618.
 After entering the convent, Assandra published no new books of music.
 Caterina Assandra was the first Italian nun to have an entire collection of musical works published, following Raffaella Aleotti.